matthiask/html-sanitizer/README.rst

   tags, italic spans into ``em`` tags)
 - ``b`` and ``i`` tags will always be converted into ``strong`` and ``em`` (if ``strong`` and ``em`` are allowed at all)
+- Inline styles and scripts will always be dropped.
+- A ``div`` element is used to wrap the HTML fragment for the parser, therefore ``div`` tags are not allowed.

 The default settings are::